amaanq/coc.rs/README.md

 # coc.rs
-A Clash of clans API wrapper written in rust!
+A Clash of Clans API wrapper written in rust!

 # Key feature
 - Asynchronous code